-Data is backed up once.
+At least one data backup is complete.
 For more information, see Configure a backup schedule.

-- DBS also provides the sandbox feature based on the Copy Data Management (CDM) technology.
-This allows you to restore databases with recovery time objective (RTO) of several seconds.
-You can analyze, test and verify data in the sandbox.
+DBS also provides the sandbox feature based on the copy data management (CDM) technology.
+This feature allows you to restore databases with a recovery time objective (RTO) of several seconds.
+You can analyze, test, and verify data in a sandbox instance.
 For more information, see Quick start.

 The restoration feature is free of charge.
-If you restore a database to a newly created ApsaraDB, you are charged for the new instance.
+However, if you restore a database to a new ApsaraDB instance, you are charged for the new instance.

 - Log on to the DBS console.

 - In the left-side navigation pane, click Backup Schedules.
 On the Backup Schedules page, select a region in the upper-left corner.

 - On the Backup Schedules page, find the ID of the backup schedule that you want to use to create a restore task, and click Manage in the Actions column.

 - On the Configure Task page, click Restore Database in the upper-right corner.